2017 Carafe & Tumbler Tempranillo

-It was with good foresight and fortune that Leon Tokar decided to plant Tempranillo, a little known Spanish variety in 1999.
+It was with good foresight and fortune that Leon Tokar decided to plant this then little known Spanish variety in 1999.
 We now have some of the oldest Tempranillo in the Yarra Valley, planted directly outside the Tokar Estate restaurant.
 Spur pruned to a VSP trellis.
 The leaves are the size of dinner plates so we get out and remove many of the leaves around the fruit to encourage sunlight on to the bunches to enhance the colour and structure of the wine.
-The vines are low yielding, generally delivering 1.5 – 2 tonnes per acre.
+The vines are low yielding, generally delivering 1.5 tonnes per acre.

-The Tempranillo was hand picked in two separate picks, eight days apart.
-16 February for the bright berry fruit component and 24 February for the ripe tannins, becoming the structural component.
-No Aria (our flagship Tempranillo) was made in 2016 but what was intended to be The Aria made its way into this wine instead.
-Thus, it contains some of our best fruit, fermented in upright 500L oak puncheons.
-All fermentations were with wild yeasts followed by a long soaking on skins for up to 35 days to gently extract tannin.
+The Tempranillo was hand picked and fermented as four different lots, each with slightly different treatments.
+One of the ferments was 100 % whole bunch which enhanced both fruit and savoury characters along with adding another form of tannin to the final wine’s structure.
+All fermentations were with wild yeasts followed by a long soaking on skins for up to 35 days to gently extract fine tannin.
 Once pressed, the wine was transferred to French oak barrels (mostly 500L puncheons) for wild malolactic fermentation and ten months maturation in our cellar.
 The wine was bottled whilst still bright and fresh.

-Dark and dense, ruby purple in colour.
-Aromas of cherry cola, boysenberry and (wait for it) meat pie with sauce (I love Tempranillo’s unique flavours!).
-The palate is quite full-bodied, sweet fruited with blood orange and dark cherries before a charry note.
-I’m reminded of charry meat with yoghurt (come to think of it this would be a great match).
-The ample mouth coating tannins frame the fruit nicely and will see the wine age for many years, but then, it’s delicious drinking now.
+Bright flashes of ruby purple.
+Aromas of blackcurrant, cola and cold tea.
+The palate is medium bodied, sweet fruited with blood orange and dark cherries before a charry note.
+I’m reminded of charry meat with herbs, which would make a great food match.
+Savoury notes of soy and mushrooms.
+I’m always amazed at Tempranillo’s spectrum of flavours!
+The ample mouth coating tea-like tannins frame the fruit nicely and will see the wine age for many years, but then it’s delicious drinking now.

 10% Discount off any Dozen Bottle Purchase or Mixed Dozen